Cristiano Ronaldo Profile and Biography in English

 In the 2010-2011 season, Cristiano Ronaldo had an outstanding personal performance, breaking several all-time records, not only in Real Madrid, but also in the Spanish League.
 Ronaldo scored 41 goals in La Liga, breaking the previous 38 goal record set by Hugo Sanchez and Telmo Zarra.
 CR7 scored a total of 54 goals and once again, won the Golden Boot award, beating Lionel Messi in the way, who finished the season with 53 goals.
 However, not everything was perfect, since Real Madrid only won the Copa del Rey and failed to conquer the Spanish League and the UEFA Champions League.

-At the end of the 2011-2012 season, we'll update this biography and Cristiano Ronaldo life story.
+Stay tuned, because at the end of the 2013-2014 season, we'll update this biography as well as Cristiano Ronaldo life story...